Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

-Finally, we present the merger fraction versus AGN bolometric luminosity relationship for DESI and X-ray AGN in Fig.~\ref{fig:fmerg_Lbol}.
+Finally, we present the merger fraction versus AGN bolometric luminosity relationship for DESI and X-ray AGN, and previous literature results \citep{urrutiaEvidenceQuasarActivity2008, treisterMajorGalaxyMergers2012, glikmanMajorMergersHost2015}, in Fig.~\ref{fig:fmerg_Lbol}.
 As for the $f_{\rm merg}$ and $f_{\rm{PSF}}$ relation, we calculated the $f_{\rm merg}$ in $N$ $L_{\rm bol}$-bins, randomly sampled in the range $10^{42}$--$10^{47}\,{\rm erg}\,{\rm s}^{-1}$.
 Bootstrapping with resampling was used to estimate uncertainties.
-In both cases, given the few numbers in each bin, we reported large uncertainties, of the order $f_{\rm merg}$.
+In both cases, given that there are only a few numbers in each bin, we report large uncertainties, of the order $f_{\rm merg}=0.1-0.15$.
 These large uncertainties do not allow for strong conclusions to be drawn.
 X-ray AGN show a clear trend: the fraction of mergers increases with increasing luminosity.
 DESI AGN show a less clear trend, having an initially ($L_{\rm bol}\leq10^{45}\,{\rm erg}\,{\rm s}^{-1}$) decreasing merger fraction followed by a steady increase with increasing $L_{\rm bol}$.
 In both cases, major mergers appear as the dominant triggering mechanism of the most luminous AGN.

-There is a broad agreement that the role of mergers becomes more important as we move toward brighter AGN \citep[e.g.,][]{treisterMajorGalaxyMergers2012, lamarcaDustPowerUnravelling2024}.
-For producing such powerful emissions, a large amount of matter must be fed to the central SMBH and major mergers are an efficient way of bringing large amounts of gas to the centres of galaxies \citep{blumenthalGoFlowUnderstanding2018}.
+Our finding that the $f_{\rm merg}$ increases with bolometric AGN luminosity, particularly for the X-ray AGN sample, and that $f_{\rm merg}$ is particularly high for the most luminous AGN ($L_{\rm bol}\gtrsim 10^{45.5}\,{\rm erg\,s^{-1}}$) is consistent with previous work.
+For instance, \citet{urrutiaEvidenceQuasarActivity2008} and \citet{glikmanMajorMergersHost2015} found very high merger fractions, $f_{\rm merg}>80\%$, for luminous, dust-reddened quasars.
+Similarly, \citet{treisterMajorGalaxyMergers2012} found similar results and argued that major mergers are essential for fuelling the most luminous AGN.
+While direct comparison of absolute merger fractions is challenging due to different merger identification techniques, AGN selection methods, and redshift ranges, the qualitative trend of mergers playing an increasingly dominant role at higher AGN luminosities is a common theme \citep[see also][]{donleyEvidenceMergerdrivenGrowth2018, ellisonDefinitiveMergerAGNConnection2019, lamarcaDustPowerUnravelling2024}.
+For producing such powerful emissions, a large amount of matter must be fed to the central SMBH, and major mergers are an efficient way of bringing large amounts of gas to the centres of galaxies \citep{blumenthalGoFlowUnderstanding2018}.